IanWhitney/getting-data-into-splunk/slides.md

 ---

 ## Splunk
-### What Do You Use It For
+### What Do We Use It For

-We use it to make sure our applications are healthy
+- Ensuring our applications are healthy
 - Alerts
 - Dashboards
 - Research when things go awry